-Charles has deep Ithaca roots.
-His grandparents raised their five children here.
 Before attending college, Charles enlisted in the United States Navy where he served both at home and abroad.
 He went to college on the G.I.
 Bill, working nights in a factory and attending classes during the day.
-While in law school, Charles worked as a legal intern for the U.S. Army Jag Corps Military Justice Unit on the team that prosecuted a double homicide which received significant press attention.
-He also interned for the United States Attorney’s Office for the Eastern District of New York, where he worked on a complex insider trading case.
+While in law school, Charles interned for the United States Attorney’s Office for the Eastern District of New York, where he worked on a complex insider trading case.
+He went on to work as an intern in the U.S. Army Jag Corps Military Justice Unit on the team that prosecuted a double homicide that received significant press attention.

 Criminal Defense Practice Areas